Darmaiad/pluralsight-advanced-redux/README.md

 * Then, run `npm install` on the command line to download the dependencies.
 * Finally, you can either:
   * Run `npm run dev` to launch to the project in development mode.
-  * Or run `npm run build` to launch the project in production mode
+  * Or run `npm run build` to launch the project in production mode.

 ## Description
 I updated the development environment of the project and created a production build.
 Other than that, this is basically coding along the instructor, with some code cleanup to match my preferences and some comments on tricky spots.